 This condition ensures that reducing the frequency of the ORSA does not compromise the effectiveness of an undertaking's risk management system, as required by Article 44 of the Solvency II Directive.
-If an undertaking is allowed to submit ORSA reports less frequently, supervisors should assess that the undertaking's risk management framework remains strong and fully functional to the extent that it is able of identifying, measuring, monitoring, managing, and reporting all material risks.
-This includes implementing ongoing and effective risk monitoring processes, such as regular internal audits and risk assessments.
+If an undertaking is allowed to perform the ORSA process less frequently, supervisors should assess that the undertaking's risk management framework remains strong and fully functional to the extent that it is able of identifying, measuring, monitoring, managing, and reporting all material risks.
+This includes implementing ongoing and effective risk monitoring processes.